Rustem/toychain/README.md

-#CryptoCoin
+# CryptoCoin

 This is a "toy" implementation of Blockchain with Proof-of-Authority(PoA) as final project of Toptal's Blockchain Academy.

+Project is developed with twisted networking tools.

 ## Requirements